-Mrs. Lee has previously worked as the Administrative Coordinator for the SUNY Downstate College of Health Related Professions, College of Nursing, and the School of Public Health.
-She has also worked as a Translation Language Coordinator, and is certified as a medical translator in Cantonese, Mandarin and Spanish.
+Mrs. Lee has previously worked as the Administrative Coordinator for the SUNY Downstate College of Health-Related Professions, College of Nursing, and the School of Public Health.
+She has also worked as a Translation Language Coordinator, and is certified as a medical translator in Cantonese, Mandarin, and Spanish.
 In that capacity, Mrs. Lee has worked with many physicians, medical students and patients within the SUNY Downstate community and looks forward to serving Downstate for years to come.

 Mrs. Lee earned her BA degree in Political Science from Baruch College.